sherlock-audit/2022-08-sentiment-judging/README.md

 This way no asset can be added as collateral without being allowed.

+## Sentiment Team
+Fixed as recommended.
+PR [here](https://github.com/sentimentxyz/controller/pull/40) and [here](https://github.com/sentimentxyz/controller/pull/43).

+## Lead Senior Watson
+Confirmed fix.
+If there are non-whitelisted tokens in the tokensIn list from a controller, it seems like the system should not reject the call, but not to add these tokens (ignore these tokens).

+This issue is more obvious for the case of claim rewards from 3rd party protocols, which may include non-whitelisted tokens, but that doesn't mean it should not be allowed to claim these rewards.

+## Sentiment Team
+We intend to track rewards as well and hence will be required to add them in the tokensIn list, all rewards will be whitelisted and only those integrations will be enabled.
+For rewards that we don't want to use as collateral in the system, we plan to add them to the assets and point them to the zero oracle.

 # Issue M-3: AccountManager: Liquidations not possible when transfer fails
 Source: https://github.com/sherlock-audit/2022-08-sentiment-judging/tree/main/033-M
 ## Found by
 panprog, csanuragjain, Czar102, carrot, PwnPatrol, Lambda, kirk-baird, berndartmueller, rbserver, Chom, \_\_141345\_\_